 The carrier closed at 3,830 yen compared with an IPO price of 3,790 yen.
 The benchmark Nikkei 225 (NKY) Stock Average rose 1.2 percent.

-JAL failed to beat the benchmark after shares in the IPO, the biggest since Facebook Inc. (FB), were priced at the top of the range marketed to investors.
+JAL failed to beat the benchmark after shares in the IPO, the biggest since Facebook Inc. (FB:US), were priced at the top of the range marketed to investors.
 The airline, which relisted following a trip through bankruptcy protection and a government- backed restructuring, is also facing rising competition on domestic routes from low-cost carriers.

 “The shares were priced just right,” said Mitsushige Akino, who oversees the equivalent of about $600 million in assets in Tokyo at Ichiyoshi Investment Management Co.
 “In the long term, the outlook is tough.
 They don’t have many growth prospects and are facing more competition.”